Akhilmujawar786/dsa.github.io/README.md

 5. Emphasize the portfolio's focus on enhancing customer experience through efficient service delivery, transparent operational practices, and reliable performance metrics.
 * * *
 ## BUSINESS USE CASES
-**1.** **Optimizing Laundry Operations with Efficient Load Assignment** **Algorithm Used:** Hungarian Algorithm
+### 1. Optimizing Laundry Operations with Efficient Load Assignment

-**Use Case:**
+**Algorithm Used:** Hungarian Algorithm

+#### Use Case:

 In laundry management, the Hungarian algorithm is applied to optimize the assignment of loads to washing machines.
 Each load and machine pairing is represented in a cost matrix, where the elements denote the processing time required for each load on each machine.
 The goal is to assign loads to machines in a way that minimizes the total processing time, ensuring efficient use of resources and timely service delivery.

-**Challenges:**
+#### Challenges:

--Complexity: Handling large datasets with numerous load-machine combinations.
+- Complexity: Handling large datasets with numerous load-machine combinations.
--Dynamic Environment: Adapting to fluctuating demands and varying load sizes.
+- Dynamic Environment: Adapting to fluctuating demands and varying load sizes.
--Optimization: Balancing between minimizing processing time and maintaining machine efficiency.
+- Optimization: Balancing between minimizing processing time and maintaining machine efficiency.

-**Benefits:**
+#### Benefits:

--Efficiency: Minimizes total processing time, enhancing throughput and operational efficiency.
+- Efficiency: Minimizes total processing time, enhancing throughput and operational efficiency.
--Resource Utilization: Optimizes the allocation of machines based on workload and capacity.
+- Resource Utilization: Optimizes the allocation of machines based on workload and capacity.
--Customer Satisfaction: Ensures timely service delivery, meeting customer expectations.
+- Customer Satisfaction: Ensures timely service delivery, meeting customer expectations.

-**Complexity Analysis:**
+#### Complexity Analysis:

-Time Complexity: O(n^3), where n is the number of loads or machines.
+- Time Complexity: O(n^3), where n is the number of loads or machines.
 This complexity arises due to the iterative steps involved in finding the optimal assignment using the Hungarian algorithm.

-Space Complexity: O(n^2), corresponding to the space required to store the cost matrix and associated data structures.
+- Space Complexity: O(n^2), corresponding to the space required to store the cost matrix and associated data structures.

 [Code for the above business use case](https://github.com/Akhilmujawar786/dsa.github.io/blob/main/Hungarian.cpp)